suryajeetlondhe/flutter_interview_questions/README.md

 Often used with Column for form screens or long content.

 ---

-70) What is the purpose of the Stack widget in Flutter?
+70.What is the purpose of the Stack widget in Flutter?
+---
 The Stack widget allows you to place widgets on top of each other, like layers.

 ✅ When to use:
 When you want to overlap widgets.